rainbow-cards/rainbow-cards.github.io/index.md

 ## Project Features

-Beyond basic site functionality as explored in prior software development stack exercises (refer to our course site [here](https://courses.ics.hawaii.edu/ics314s24/schedule/)), <b>Manoa Rainbow Cards</b> is planned to have features such as:
+Beyond basic site functionality as explored in prior software development stack exercises (refer to our course site [here](https://courses.ics.hawaii.edu/ics314s24/schedule/)), <b>Manoa Rainbow Cards</b> is planned to support features such as:
+* [COMMUNITY] <b>Trading feature</b>, which allows users to send trade requests and exchange cards they own
-* Viewable user profiles, which displays their cards with a degree of customizability
+* [COMMUNITY] Viewable user profiles, where <b>users display their cards with a degree of customizability</b>
-* Search function to find other users' profiles
+* [COMMUNITY] <b>Search function</b> to find other users' profiles
-* Catalog of all professor cards to see all cards that a user owns and doesn't own
+* [USABILITY] Catalog of all professor cards to see all cards that a user owns and doesn't own
-* Ability for professors to register on the app and edit their own cards
+* [USABILITY] Ability for professors to register on the app and edit their own cards
-* Cards with secret information that is only revealed once the card is obtained (what is that professor's super cool hobby, anyway?)
+* [INCENTIVE] Cards with secret information that is only revealed once the card is obtained (what is that professor's super cool hobby, anyway?)
+* [INCENTIVE] Ability for users to earn cards by engaging with the app, such as daily tasks that accrue points toward earning a card or opening semester-based card packs

+  *Features are subject to change and not indicative of the final product.

 ## Walkthrough
 A quick tour through our current mockup of the <b>Manoa Rainbow Cards</b> website (updated 4/4).